TomGruner85/weather-app/README.md

-A REST API to check the weather forcast, based on your current location
+An API to check the weather forcast, based on your current location